CenturyLinkCloud/APIDocs/Examples/deploy-a-box.md

 ### Deploy a MongoDB Instance

-In a POST request to the Instances object, we send along the deployment profile with other instance parameters to launch a MongoDB instance in the virtual environment.
+To deploy a MongoDB instance using the existing MongoDB public box, we send a POST request to the [Instances object](https://www.ctl.io/api-docs/cam/#application-lifecycle-management-instances-api) with the box ID of the MongoDB box  *mongo_box_id* variable and the policy box ID obtained when creating the policy box in the *policy_box_id* variable.

+If there’s an error deploying instance, we output the error.
+Else, we output the deployed instance ID and save it in *instance_id* variable.

+Add the following lines to your script:

 ```
 #Deploy the instance